 WHITE BLOOD CELLS

 WBCs or also known as Leucocytes are the colorless cells of the Blood.
-These cells are do not contain Haemoglobin and thus are colorless.
-They do not have a fixed shape which enables them to move out of the capillaries called Diapedesis.
+These cells do not contain Haemoglobin and thus are colorless.
+They do not have a fixed shape which enables them to move out of the capillaries by a process called Diapedesis.

 The number of WBCs in the blood ranges from 6000-9000/mm3.
 An increase in number of WBCs is called Leucocytosis while decrease in its number is called Leucopenia.